IMSY-DKFZ/simpa/README.md

     The filename specified was either not found on the MATLAB path or it contains unsupported characters.

 Look up the solution in [this thread of the k-Wave forum](http://www.k-wave.org/forum/topic/error-reading-h5-files-when-using-binaries).

+## 2. KeyError: 'time_series_data'

+This is the error which will occur for ANY k-Wave problem.
+For the actual root of the problem, please either look above in the terminal for the source of the bug or run the scripts in Matlab to find it manually.

 # Citation